AMINO10-hash/Pandacoin/README.md

   follow planned and in-progress work for upcoming releases.
 * [GitHub Discussion](https://github.com/pandacoinppc/pandacoin/discussions) is used
-  to discuss features, planned and unplanned, related to both the development of the Pandacoin Core software, the underlying protocols and the PEPE asset.
+  to discuss features, planned and unplanned, related to both the development of the Pandacoin Core software, the underlying protocols and the PANDA asset.
 * [PandacoinDev subreddit](https://www.reddit.com/r/ subreddit](https://www.reddit.com/r//)indev/)

 ### Version strategy